Fundamentals

 Theia📋 Planned

-1. Discovers installed OXP extensions from the shared store (~/.oxp/host-store/)
+1. Discovers OXP extensions from the shared store (~/.oxp/host-store/)

 2. Activates them by instantiating the WASI component via the jco backend

-3. Renders UI trees using @oxprotocol/ui/dom in a webview panel
+3. Renders UI trees using @oxprotocol/ui/dom in a sandboxed webview panel

 4. Mediates host calls through the capability broker